rockerd1134/SoilGeneHS/README.md

+**TODO: Modify this readme once the manuscript is done, and change it to something more descriptive**

 Project objective: Get a (robust as possible) subset of the most important wavebands for predicting soil gene abundance values.

 Constraints: